krebszattila/jquery-mockx/README.md

 ## Usage

 For mocking the ajax request you do not need to modify any of your ajax calls.
 Instead, you can register handlers, which will be checked on every ajax call.
-If one of the registered handlers matches the ajax (by URL pattern, HTTP method or a custom match function), the request will be mocked by calling the hanlder function.
+If one of the registered handlers matches the ajax (by URL pattern, HTTP method or a custom match function), the request will be mocked by calling the handler function.
 If no matching handlers found, the request will be a normal ajax call.

 ## API